sleconf/sleconf-www/2014/Program.md

 published: true
 ---

-Note that the PDF of the full [proceedings](http://www.sleconf.org/2014/proceedings) is temporarily available during the conference.
+Note that the PDF of the full [proceedings](http://www.sleconf.org/2014/proceedings) is available online.

 <table class="timetable">
     <thead>